mpaluchowski/michal.paluchowski.com/content/posts/structuring-terraform-for-world-domination/index.md

 &nbsp;

 Thanks to Łukasz Kyć and Zbigniew Artemiuk for their reviews and feedback.
+Reposted with permission from [Pragmatists](https://pragmatists.com/).